Knowing These 5 Job Search Trends Could Give You the Edge

 Research from Robert Half found that 85 per cent of workers are interested in hybrid or fully remote positions.
 In response to this trend, many employers are offering flexible work arrangements for the long term, including full-time remote work.

 Not only does remote work help people maintain a better work-life balance, but it also has the added benefit of allowing candidates to expand their job search geographically.
 Not having to go into an office means you aren’t limited to positions in your local area.
 Instead, you can look for employers across the country who urgently need the experience and skills you possess — and may be willing to offer generous pay and benefits to access them.

 2. Virtual interviews are part of the job search

 It remains important to prepare and dress like you would for an in-person interview.
 Also, make sure that your internet connection is strong, your video software is working correctly and that all at-home distractions are kept to a minimum.

 Read about how our job search app can save you time!

 3. Candidates want fulfilling, purpose-driven roles

-Increasingly, employees are seeking opportunities that are professionally and personally fulfilling — and they’re willing to quit their current positions to find them (an ongoing phenomenon dubbed the Great Resignation).
+Increasingly, employees are seeking opportunities that are professionally and personally fulfilling — and many workers are willing to leave their current positions to find them.

 4. Online branding is playing a larger role